ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 For interpretation: lower values of DIC indicate a better fit, and small differences between DICs are not to be given much weight.

-The 'CARs only' model looks similar to the AR-only model, while the CAR-AR model has considerably lower DIC than both of the others (a difference of at least -500, including a considerably smaller penalty term).
+The CAR-only model looks similar to the AR-only model, while the CAR-AR model has considerably lower DIC than both of the others (a difference of at least -500, including a considerably smaller penalty term).
 We'll use the CAR-AR model for final section.

 ## Visualizing mortality trends